 It is quite possible that many may avoid asking their colleagues for help because they are concerned that they are perceived as weak.
 Unfortunately, this leads to wasted time trying to achieve something or find out something which colleagues already have the answer to and possibly avoiding doing something for fear of seeming weak.
 Fortunately, studies show that this is, in fact, a myth.
 Although it may “out” our limitations, people are less likely to judge us negatively for our imperfections than we think.
 In a time like this, it would also benefit our mental health to nurture an environment of help-seeking.

 Colleagues will only help if they have to.

-Many may also hesitate asking for help out of fear that they will an inconvenience to their colleagues, and they will only help if they have to.
-However, as behavioural psychology would tell us, asking for help and giving help tends to create a more friendly bond and people will automatically like you more when you’ve asked them for help.
-In asking for help, you are forming a social connection with the person and the person’s perception of you is likely to improve more than anything else.
+Many may also hesitate to ask for help out of fear that they will an inconvenience to their colleagues, and they will only help if they have to.
+However, as behavioural psychology would tell us, asking for and giving help tends to create a more friendly bond and people will automatically like you more when you’ve asked them for help.
+In doing so, you are forming a social connection with the person and the person’s perception of you is likely to improve more than anything else.
 We should also keep in mind, that if we ask for help and receive a no, it is usually due to circumstances rather than because the person doesn’t want to help us or dislikes us.